HobblHase/xnLoad-edit/README.md

-# xnLoad
+## xnLoad

-A loading screen based off GTA San Andreas' Loading Screen.
+# A loadingscreen stlyed like the GTA-V one

-Replace the images if you want.
-(1080 works best) Replace the song if you want.
+Replace Image 1-9 yourself if you like to :) Replace the song if you want to.

-Change anything you want.
+Feel free to edit my version im not the official publisher of this resource!!

-I won't be updating this.
+I'll be updating this if there are bugy or smth.